Get Involved with the Alumni Council

 Tawanda L. Hubbard SSW’05, SSW'17

 Tawanda received her undergraduate degree in Business Administration from Bloomfield College and her MSW and DSW from the Rutgers School of Social Work.
-She currently serves as a specialist professor of social work at Monmouth University.
+She currently serves as an associate professor of professional practice at Rutgers School of Social Work.

 Dr. Hubbard is a Licensed Clinicial Social Worker with over 12 years of experience in child welfare, behavioral health, adolescent and family therapy, case management, and clinical practice.
 She has a postmasters in Clinical Oractice with Adolscents from NYU and trained in Rational Emotive Behavioral Therapy, Bowen Theray, and Family Therapy at Ackerman and Multicultural Family Institutes.
 She received the honor of Outstanding Doctoral Instructor from Rutgers in 2016 and was recipient of CSWE Minority Doctoral Fellowship for the 2016-2017 academic school year.